-We found our clients an average of $8,212 in first-year tax deductions for all residential properties in the financial year 2017-2018.
-For clients with properties directly affected by the legislation changes, we still found an average of $5,651 in deductions per year.
+We found our clients an average of almost $9,000 in first-year tax deductions for all residential properties in the FY 2018-19.
+For clients with properties directly affected by the legislation changes, we still found an average of $5,641 in deductions per year.

 In one of the most dramatic changes to property depreciation legislation in more than 15 years, the Treasury Laws Amendment (Housing Tax Integrity) Bill 2017 was passed through the senate on Wednesday 15th November with the Bill confirmed as legislation.